 Hurry now and you too can make the most out of your trip to Iceland, experiencing an eclectic wealth of beauty and adventure.
 Check availability by choosing a date.

-Alternatively, this experience could be pushed to the last day, alternated for heading to the capital city right away.
-After forty-five minutes driving through the moon-like landscapes of the Reykjanes Peninsula, you will arrive at your hotel.
 From there, it’s up to you whether you relax for the night or take to the town to explore all Reykjavík has to offer.

 If you do decide to explore the city—and you really should do!—you’re sure to find something to your liking.
 If not the plethora of art galleries, museums, street art and cafes, you can check out the city’s vibrant nightlife or simply take an amble exploring the cultural landmarks, such as Perlan, Hallgrímskirkja church or Harpa Concert Hall.

 You will be spending your first night in Reykjavík in a downtown hotel.

 Your second day in Iceland will see you making the journey towards the northern capital, Akureyri.
 Along the way, you could stop for some ice cream in Borgarnes (perfect for a summer’s day) before taking a short hike up Grábrók tuff volcano further inland in Borgarfjörður.
 From the top of the crater, you will have incredible views over the region.